owencaseyjames/PyShoreVolume/README.md

 intersected = Datacleaning.cleaning()
 ```

-Data Cleaning and Transect definition is designed to add the coordinates of the starting point of the transects (from the seaward side) to the intersection file and remove any duplicate shoreline positions that may be found along the same transect.
-Create an object of this class with configurations set - CRS, Intersect data and transect data.
+Data Cleaning and Transect definition is designed to  Create an object of this class with configurations set - CRS, Intersect data and transect data.
 There two transect locator functions - this is as the coordinates of the transect stating points can some time be read on the landward side.
 If this is the case then Erosion and Accretion  will not be calculated correctly.
 If the transectstartlocator is incorrect, use the other option transectstartlocator2, both functions produce a plot of the coordinates which can be reviewed to see if correct coordinates are obtained.
 The cleaning function removes any duplicate intersections along each transect, keeping the one nearest to the seaward baseline.

 ```
 PORTH = SCA(ellipsoidal = 'WGS-84', save_to_path = save_to_path, transectplot = 10, CRS = 4326, measurementerror = 0.4, georeferencingerror = 0, distancemeasureerror = 0,intersectednew = intersectdata)